ryancarr/CppND-System-Monitor/README.md

 # CppND-System-Monitor

-Starter code for System Monitor Project in the C++ OOP course.
-Most of the code is provided for you here.
-Follow along with the classroom lesson to fill out the `ProcessParser` and `Process` classes to complete your project!
+This is a basic process manager similar to htop.
+Due to the way that this project was designed it requires Linux to run because it gathers information from the procfs.
+Windows and MacOS both lack this folder structure.

-## To setup and compile in Udacity Ubuntu workspace:
+## To setup and compile in Ubuntu:

-1. Clone repository into `/home/workspace/`
+1. Clone repository
 ```
-cd /home/workspace/
 git clone https://github.com/ryancarr/CppND-System-Monitor
 ```
-2. Follow along with the lesson and make sure you complete the `ProcessParser` and `Process` classes before attempting to run the project.

 3. Install `ncurses` package
 ```